On the maximal function associated to the spherical means on the Heisenberg group: Introduction and main results

+We do not know whether Theorem \ref{thm:mainSH} delivers the optimal range of $(p,q)$.
+We will return to the study of the sharpness somewhere else.

+With a similar procedure, and using the results obtained for the lacunary case, we can also prove a sparse domination for the full maximal operator and deduce weighted norm inequalities, see Theorem \ref{thm:sparseF} in Subsection \ref{sec:sparseF}.
+Nevertheless, since these results are subordinated to the results for $M_{\operatorname{lac}}$, the bounds obtained are expected to be far from optimal.
+Indeed, as in the Euclidean case, the bounds are expected to hold in a quadrangle, rather than in a triangle, and better estimates along the anti-diagonal should be achieved.

-In proving the corresponding sparse bounds for the spherical means on $ \R^n $, Lacey \cite{Lacey} made use of two important properties of the spherical means, namely, the $ L^p $ improving property of the operator $ S_r f = f \ast \sigma_r $ for a fixed $ r $, in the case of the lacunary spherical averages, and for a single scale, in the case of the full averages, and the continuity property (we follow Lacey's wording) of the difference $ S_r f- \tau_y S_r f $, where $ \tau_y f(x) = f(x-y) $ is the translation operator.
+In proving the corresponding sparse bounds for the spherical maximal functions on $ \R^n $, Lacey \cite{Lacey} made use of two features of the spherical means.
+The first one is the $ L^p-L^q$ estimate, also referred as $L^p$ improving estimate, of the operator $ S_r f = f \ast \sigma_r $ for a fixed $ r $, in the case of the lacunary spherical averages, and for a local (single scale) variant of the maximal function, in the case of the full averages.
+The second feature is a continuity property of the difference $ S_r f- \tau_y S_r f $, where $ \tau_y f(x) = f(x-y) $ is the translation operator.
+By this we mean a rescaled version of an estimate of the form $ \| S_1-\tau_y S_1 \|_{L^p \rightarrow L^q} \leq C |y|^\eta $ for some $ \eta >0.$ Thus this is essentially a slight improvement of the $ L^p-L^q$ estimate, which turns out to be preserved under small translations, with a gain in $y$.
 In the Euclidean case, the $ L^p $ improving property of $S_r$ already existed in the literature, and the continuity property could be deduced almost immediately from the well-known estimates for the Fourier multiplier associated to these spherical means and the $L^p$ improving property.
-In our case, both problems are new and addressed in Sections \ref{sec:Lp} and \ref{sec:continuity} for the lacunary case, and in Section \ref{sec:full} for the full case.

-Our approach to develop the program and get the $L^p$ improving estimates and the continuity property is based on spectral methods attached to the spherical means on the Heisenberg group.
-This approach allows us to work first with the lacunary maximal function and then, with a bit more of effort, we are able to deal with the full maximal function.
-Indeed, we will make use of the results for the lacunary case and the known $L^p$ estimate for $ M_{\operatorname{full}}$ to show the following theorem for the local (full) maximal operator.
-This theorem will be later used to prove Theorem~\ref{thm:sparseF}.
-Let us define, for some $0<\delta<1$,